Uncore

 "Uncore" is a term used by Intel to describe the functions of a microprocessor that are not in the core, but which must be closely connected to the core to achieve high performance.
+It was introduced with the Nehalem microarchitecture.
 It has been called "system agent" since the release of the Sandy Bridge microarchitecture.

-Details

-Typical processor cores contains the components of the processor involved in executing instructions, including the ALU, FPU, L1 and L2 cache.
-In contrast, Uncore functions include QPI controllers, L3 cache, snoop agent pipeline, on-die memory controller, on-die PCI Express Root Complex, and Thunderbolt controller.
-Other bus controllers such as SPI and LPC are part of the chipset.
+The Uncore/SA handles the functionalities traditionally assigned to the northbridge: QPI controllers, L3 cache, snoop agent pipeline, on-die memory controller, on-die PCI Express Root Complex, and Thunderbolt controller.
+Integration of these functions into the core makes them physically closer, thereby reducing their access latency.
+In contrast, the "core" (processor) component consists of the control unit, ALU, FPU, and L1 and L2 caches.
+Other bus controllers such as SPI and LPC are part of the chipset (Platform Controller Hub), the equivalent of the southbridge.
+Further integration has since eliminated the PCH from the motherboard for a system-in-package design on mobile SKUs.

-The Intel uncore design stems from its origin as the northbridge.
-The design of the Intel uncore reorganizes the functions critical to the core, making them physically closer to the core on-die, thereby reducing their access latency.
+Parts

-Specifically, the microarchitecture of the Intel uncore is broken down into a number of modular units.
+Specifically, the microarchitecture of the Nehalem-EX uncore is broken down into a number of modular units.
 The main uncore interface to the core is the so-called cache box (CBox), which interfaces with the last level cache (LLC) and is responsible for managing cache coherency.
 Multiple internal and external QPI links are managed by physical-layer units, referred to as PBox.
-Connections between the PBox, CBox, and one or more iMCs (MBox) are managed by the system configuration controller (UBox) and a router (RBox).
+Connections between the PBox, CBox, and one or more iMCs (MBox) are managed by the system configuration controller (UBox) and a router (RBox).).

 Removal of serial bus controllers from the Intel uncore further enables increased performance by allowing the uncore clock (UCLK) to run at a base of 2.66 GHz, with overclocking limits in excess of 3.44 GHz.
 This increased clock rate allows the core to access critical functions (such as the IMC) with significantly less latency, typically reducing core access times to DRAM by 10 ns or more.

-Updated scope and components

-Modern Intel microarchitectures (from Ice Lake and Tiger Lake to Alder Lake, Raptor Lake, and beyond) integrate an ever-increasing number of functions into the uncore.
-These include: